zhujingyang520/LRAHash/README.md

 - 2017.8.15: Split buffer in the input unit of NoC router architecture.
 It can resolve the additional bubble caused by the back-to-back packet stall.
 The execution cycle of short and fat matrix can be reduced by twice.
+- 2017.8.28: UV computation scheme of the LRAHash.